 The Holocaust and United Nations

 Poster set “The Butterfly Project: Remembering the Children of the Holocaust”

-The Holocaust and the United Nations Outreach Programme has partnered with the Houston Holocaust Museum to produce a set of 14 posters based on the Museum's exhibition The Butterfly Project: Remembering the Children of the Holocaust for display by the global network of United Nations information centres.
+The Holocaust and the United Nations Outreach Programme has partnered with the Holocaust Museum Houston to produce a set of 14 posters based on the Museum's exhibition The Butterfly Project: Remembering the Children of the Holocaust for display by the global network of United Nations information centres.
 The exhibition outlines the impact of the Holocaust on children, and showcases an educational initiative called The Butterfly Project developed by Holocaust Museum Houston to teach this history to young people, encourage them to remember the 1.5 million children who perished and to stand up against hatred and prejudice.
-The posters will be available in all six United Nations official languages.
+The posters are available in all six United Nations official languages.

 Poster set “The Holocaust – Keeping the Memory Alive”

 The second educational tool titled The Holocaust – Keeping the Memory Alive features the 12 best posters out of more than 150 submitted by designers and students of design from Austria, Bosnia and Herzegovina, Brazil, China, Hungary, India, Indonesia, Israel, Peru, Poland, Russian Federation, Serbia and Slovenia.
 The theme of this year’s competition, which was implemented with support from the global network of United Nations Information Centres, reflects our shared responsibility to remember and educate about this tragedy.
-The exhibit is a joint initiative of Yad Vashem - The World Holocaust Remembrance Center and the Holocaust and the United Nations Outreach Programme.
+The exhibit is a joint initiative of Yad Vashem and the Holocaust and the United Nations Outreach Programme.
 The competition is sponsored by The Asper Foundation and endorsed by the International Holocaust Remembrance Alliance.